Secure CheckoutPersonal information is secured with SSL technology.

 Methods in Plant Biochemistry is an authoritative reference on current techniques in the various fields of plant biochemical research.
 Under the expert guidance of guest editors, each volume provides comprehensive, practical information on the assay and analytical techniques appropriate for a particular family of plant compounds.
 The series emphasizes techniques and laboratory procedures.
 No plant biochemical laboratory can afford to be without this comprehensive and up-to-date reference.

-@qu:"The two editors... have both made important and innovative contributions to the subject and together have a breadth of approach that means that what they choose to put before their readers is likely to be of unusual interest or significance."
+@from:Praise for the Series @qu:"The two editors... have both made important and innovative contributions to the subject and together have a breadth of approach that means that what they choose to put before their readers is likely to be of unusual interest or significance." @source:--PLANT PATHOLOGY

 Elsevier.com visitor survey

 We would like to ask you for a moment of your time to fill in a short questionnaire, at the end of your visit.

-If you decide to participate, a new browser window will open and remain open until you have completed your visit to this website.
+If you decide to participate, a new browser tab will open so you can complete the survey after you have completed your visit to this website.